NeetaKP/PRO690/README.md

 # PRO690

-This repo is used for demo
+This repo is used for demo.Neeta